-The ancient history of Indian herbs depict that the Rig Veda, the oldest document of human knowledge, carries the evidence of the use of medicinal plants in the treatment of various diseases.
+Ancient history of Indian herbs depicts that the Rig Veda, the oldest document of human knowledge, carries evidence regarding the use of medicinal plants in the treatment of various diseases.
 The tradition of Ayurveda originated around 5000 years ago.
-Ayurveda, "the Science of life", offers rich and comprehensive outlook to a healthy life.
-The basic concept of Ayurveda is to maintain the balance of life with the environment along with the usage of some herbs that are widely cultivated in India for its medicinal usage.
-The ancient book of Charaka, which was written around 1000 BC, concentrates on medicine and depicts that in ancient times the practitioners used to treat diseases with the help of the decoctions from different herbs.
+Ayurveda, "the science of life", offers rich and comprehensive outlook to a healthy life.
+The basic concept of Ayurveda is to maintain a balance of body, mind and spirit, along with the usage of some herbs that are widely cultivated in India for medicinal usage.
+The ancient book of Charaka, which was written around 1000 BC, concentrates on medicine and depicts that in ancient times the practitioners used to treat diseases with the help of decoctions from different herbs.